urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 out the console printer with bad ASCII, but we could.

 (And why do we say `25.717` rather than `25,717`?
 Are we...
 Germans?
-No, but we want all atom syntaxes to be URL-safe.)
+No, but we want all atom syntaxes to be URL-safe.
+See below.)

 Odors are a weak type system because the programmer often knows, at a logical level not at all available to the type system, that